aisingapore/PeekingDuck/CONTRIBUTING.md

     See the License for the specific language governing permissions and limitations under the License.
     ```
+    If you are re-using code from other open source repositories, do check that it has a **permissive license** such as Apache or MIT, and not a copyleft license such as GPL.
+The original license file, headers in python files (if any), notices (if any) should be copied over, and the following added underneath the original copyright statement:
+    ```
+    Modifications copyright 2021 AI Singapore

 ## 3. Code Styles

 - **Comments**<br>